boggydigital/coost/README.md

 ## General troubleshooting

-pesco has been designed as a thin-wrapper on top of Go `http.CookieJar` and has two main points of
+coost has been designed as a thin-wrapper on top of Go `http.CookieJar` and has two main points of
 interest:

 ### Restoring cookies into the jar